MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 > Mentoring(s)... precise definition is elusive

-Wikipedia goes on to say *"Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé)"*.
+It goes on to say *"Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé)"*.

 > Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support...

-## What does mentoring mean?

-### Ambigous

-Profession or trade mentor - Someone who is currently in the trade/profession you are entering.
-They know the trends, important changes and new practices that you should know to stay at the top of your career.
-A mentor like this would be someone you can discuss ideas regarding the field, and also be introduced to key and important people that you should know.
+Probably the closest definition to the type of mentoring I've see happen for graduates is what is called **Profession or trade mentoring**.
+A profession or trade mentor is someone who is currently in the profession the mentee is entering.
+They know the trends, important changes and new practices that the mentee should know to stay at the top of their career.

 ### Mentoring is a role, not a tool